 Inspired by the Royal Botanic Gardens at Kew, the City of New York acquired hilly, rocky terrain in central Bronx to establish a botanical garden in 1891.
 It opened in 1896 with Nathaniel Lord Britton as the first director.

 Notable individual gardens include Beatrix Farrand’s rose garden, Ellen Shipman’s perennial Ladies’ Border, and Marian Coffin’s ornamental conifer arboretum.
-Other significant landscape efatures include a 2-acre rock garden designed by Thomas Everett, an 11-acre azalea garden, and the Enid A. Haupt Conservatory.
+Other significant landscape features include a two-acre rock garden designed by Thomas Everett, an eleven-acre azalea garden, and the Enid A. Haupt Conservatory.
 The institution’s LuEsther T. Mertz Library is acknowledged as the most comprehensive botanical library in the Western hemisphere.
 Now measuring 250 acres, the gardens were designated a National Historic Landmark in 1967.